Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

 Normally you will have an English GCSE or an English Language qualification of IELTS 6.0.

-You will need a relevant level 5 qualification (e.g. an FdSc) however we will consider applicants with alternative experience and knowledge.
+You will need a relevant level 5 qualification (e.g. a foundation degree or equivalent).

 Ideally you will have completed these qualifications no longer than 5 years ago.